patrickdaj/nornir_tests/README.md

 defined in plugins like nornir_napalm or nornir_utils works fine.
 Wrapping grouped_task is not currently possible but the tasks within the grouped task are.
 Nornir run commands that return results work fine.

+## References

+The nornir_tests plugin uses other libraries that are pretty critical to know in order to use nornir_tests efficiently.

+[jsonpath_ng](https://github.com/h2non/jsonpath-ng) - The github page has a fairly good intro to using jsonpath.

+[xpath cheatsheat](https://devhints.io/xpath) - The lxml documentation is great and all but its quite a bit and using something like this cheat sheet is a bit less daunting.

+[assertpy](https://github.com/assertpy/assertpy) - This documentation is pretty concise and this module is really the reason I wrote nornir_tests.
+Prior to nornir_tests, I was running tasks that executed a bunch of python asserts using tasks.
+It didn't permit stacking of assertions or very flexible control of whether or not it should fail a task.